Apna Dal (Kamerawadi): Rift and split within party and family

-After winning the election to parliament from Mirzapur, Anupriya Patel Singh resigned her state assembly seat, and therefore a by-election from Rohaniya became necessary.
+After winning the election to parliament from Mirzapur, Anupriya Patel Singh resigned from her state assembly seat, and therefore a by-election from Rohaniya became necessary.
 Anupriya wanted that her husband, Ashish Singh, should be made the party candidate for the by-election.
-However, the Apna Dal's governing body, headed by her mother Krishna Singh, decided that Krishna Singh should herself be the candidate.
+However, the Apna Dal's governing body, headed by her mother Krishna Singh, decided that Krishna Singh should be the candidate.

 This was intended to limit the influence of Anupriya and her husband in party affairs, where they were taking charge of all matters without any invitation or authorization, which was resented by Krishna Singh and her younger daughter.
-In the by-election which was held in October 2014, Anupriya not only failed to campaign for her mother, but allegedly also worked actively to ensure her defeat.
+In the by-election which was held in October 2014, Anupriya not only failed to campaign for her mother but allegedly also worked actively to ensure her defeat.

 Krishna Singh lost the election, which exacerbated the tensions and resentments within the founder's family.
 Immediately afterwards, Krishna removed her daughter from the post of party general secretary.
 The chasm widened over the next few months, and on 7 May 2015, Anupriya and six of her associates were expelled from the party for alleged anti-party activities.
 A party called Apna Dal (Sonelal) was registered on 14 December 2016 and has the backing of Anupriya Patel, suggesting that the Apna Dal could be heading for a split.

-Alliance in 2022
+Alliances in the 2020s

-In the 2022 Uttar Pradesh assembly elections Apna Dal (Kamerawadi), form an alliance with Samajwadi Party.
+In the 2022 Uttar Pradesh assembly elections Apna Dal (Kamerawadi) allied with the Samajwadi Party.
+Dr. Pallavi Patel, defeated Deputy Chief Minister Keshav Prasad Maurya, by a margin of 7,337 votes in Sirathu.

+The party joined the Indian National Congress-led Indian National Developmental Inclusive Alliance (INDIA) in 2023, to oppose the Bharatiya Janata Party-dominated National Democratic Alliance.
+In 2024, Apna Dal (Kamerawadi) split from INDIA to form a joint alliance with All India Majlis-e-Ittehadul Muslimeen, called Pichda Dalit Muslim.